Arctic sea ice August 2023

 More generally, the rapid temperature rise threatens to cause numerous feedbacks to accelerate and further developments to occur such as crossing of tipping points, with the danger that the temperature will keep rising.

+In the video below, Peter Carter, Paul Beckwith and Dale Walkonen discuss the situation.

+One feedback is the formation of a cold freshwater lid at the surface of the North Atlantic that enables hot water to flow underneath this lid into the Arctic Ocean.

+Another feedback is destabilization of methane hydrates contained in sediments.
 Ominously, some very high methane levels were recorded recently at Barrow, Alaska, as illustrated by the NOAA image below.

 Conclusion